-Northgate Primary School is in the process of expanding to become a three form entry school with 90 pupils per year.
-An extensive building project to enlarge the school by creating 7 new classrooms is planned to begin during the summer 2017.
+Northgate Primary School is a three form entry school with 90 pupils per year.

 The original school buildings opened in 1953 as Northgate First and Middle Schools and, to passers-by, they still look very much as they did then, but inside there have been many changes.
 As well as 18 classrooms and many group rooms, we have a fully equipped computer suite, cookery room, two libraries, two halls and extensive outside areas.

 The school has a fully equipped Nursery Class and a Special Support Centre for children with hearing impairment.